We may earn money or products from the companies mentioned in this post.

 Redwood National Park

 Love the forest?
 You are going to want to visit California’s famous Redwood Forest.
 Muir Woods and Jedediah State Park are both amazing options for enjoying the serenity of the redwoods.
 Did you know that some of the redwood trees in the Bay Area are nearly 1,000 years old?!
 Their majestic nature draws you in and brings upon a calmness that only nature can provide.
+If you are interested in camping, check out these great Redwoods Camping destinations.

 I highly recommend slowing down and taking it all in.
 Staring up at the trees, some of which are more than 250 feet tall, it’s easy to see how small we are in the grand scheme of things.
 These are quite literally the tallest trees in the world.
 You don’t want to miss how glorious they really are.